Starfish-develop/Starfish/README.md

 Need to come up with a test case where the master grid is irregular, and the interpolation will fail with a KeyError.

-Need 0>2: on g

 Wrote t05000g0p00v200.fits to FITS
 ERROR: KeyError: 'PHXDUST' [StellarSpectra.grid_tools] About to be either t05100g0p00v0 or t05200 or t05300

-Might need to chekc at line 524, in metadata before pop?

 lte05300-0.00-0.0.PHOENIX-ACES-AGSS-COND-2011-HiRes.fits does not have any of the regular values, because it was interpolated.